 Greg Koontz.
 Our resident ACE, Greg brings the performer perspective to our pages in his monthly column.
 He is a full time airshow performer and teaches basic aerobatics at his Flight School/Bed & Breakfast called Sky Country Lodge in Alabama.
 Greg serves on the ICAS A.C.E. committee, holds an unlimited aerobatic waiver, and is designated a Master Certified Flight Instructor-Aerobatics by the National Association of Flight Instructors. www.gkairshows.com

 Our team of over 60 contributors represent the heart, soul, and spirit of World Airshow News.
 Some are professional photographers, but others are hobbyists who produce professional-grade work.
 All love airshows and share their love with our readers though their images and reports.
-You can see their work in the Gallery pages of this website and in Airshow Highlights in each issue.
+You can see their work in the photo gallery on this site and in Airshow Highlights in each issue.
 A number of our contributors also write occasional feature stories.

 WORLD AIRSHOW NEWS